 - YouTubers are required to sign in using two-step authentication.

-- Chrome for iOS will have an option for password suggestion just like on Android.
+- Chrome for iOS will have an option for password suggestions just like on Android.

 The announcement takes advantage of Cybersecurity Awareness Month, and continues the company's efforts to increase account security and help people ditch weak password combinations like "password1234".